Complete guide to helping team decision making

 The team leader should navigate the group discussion

-It is hard to make sure that everyone has a chance to share their ideas, that the group stays on topic, and that the discussion remains cordial.
+It’s hard to make sure that everyone has a chance to share their ideas, that the group stays on topic, and that the discussion remains cordial.
 For that reason, the team leader should navigate the discussion to make sure the group stays focused on their main objectives and everyone has a chance to participate.

 Settle on a solution and action steps for moving forward

-Now that everyone has offered their input and you have come up with a variety of solutions, it is time to choose the best alternative.
+Now that everyone has offered their input and you have come up with a variety of solutions, it’s time to choose the best alternative.
 To select the best alternative, the team must know what their desired outcome would look like and also what are the possible consequences of that outcome.
+Once the team decision making is complete, everyone on the team needs to stand behind that decision.
+This part matters most.
+If everyone on the team isn’t committed to fully supporting that decision you risk invalidating it entirely.

 Conclusion